Jaensche/PhonieCore/README.md

 Inspired by the [Phoniebox project](http://phoniebox.de)

 ## What it does
-Plays mp3 file(s) when a corresponding RFID tag is recognized (uid).
+- Plays mp3 file(s) when a corresponding RFID tag is recognized (uid)

-When a new tag is recognized a folder is created in the samba share.
+- When a new tag is recognized a folder is created in the samba share

-When an existing tag is recognized the mp3 files in the folder are played.
+- When an existing tag is recognized the mp3 files in the folder are played.

-The folder that corresponds with the current tag is marked with an @ in the end (so that one knows where to add the files for that tag).
+- The folder that corresponds with the current tag is marked with an @ in the end (so that one knows where to add the media files for that tag)

 ## Hardware
 - Raspberry pi 3b running raspbian buster lite